ramsey/pecl-memcache-issue-23/README.md

 docker-compose up
 ```

-Now, the two containers should be running, you can open the following in your
+Now, the two containers should be running, and you can open the following in your
 browser to verify:

 * <http://localhost:8001/info.php> (should be running PHP 7.0)